To report an emergency or any other time-sensitive hazardous situation, dial 911 from any telephone.

 Fire Safety and Risk Reduction

 Three Easy Things You Can Do Right Now to Make Your Home Safer

 2) Have a fire drill.
 If you have children in your household, prepare them for a fire the same way they do it at school: by having regular fire drills.
 Choose a meeting place a safe distance from the home to go to when the alarm sounds.
 Then press the “test” button on the detector and give it a try.
-Having a meeting place allows parents to account for their children, who might otherwise scatter or hide in fear.
-Drills like this have been creditied with saving young lives right here in our community.
+Having a meeting place allows parents to account for their children, who might otherwise scatter or hide.
+Drills like this have been credited with saving young lives right here in our community.
 Remember: once you exit a burning house, you do not go back in under any circumstances.
 Get out, stay out!